 The best balance of price, app quality and financial strength among carriers anyone can buy.
 Our default recommendation.

-The highest Nerd Score in the field — lowest average premium and the top claims-satisfaction score.
-Unbeatable if you qualify.
+The highest Nerd Score in the field (87) — and the lowest average premium in our lineup at $1,582/yr.
+Unbeatable value if you qualify.

 A large local-agent network and a strong J.D.
 Power claims showing.
 Worth a small premium for drivers who want a human.